-i.
-HHS carries out unauthorized mass office closures and layoffs.
+HHS carries out unauthorized mass office closures and layoffs. i.

-2 179.
-On April 1, 2025, HHS abruptly shuttered half of its regional Head Start offices, 3 including those serving communities in 23 states.
-HHS closed offices in Region 1 serving 4 Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island and Vermont; Region 2 5 serving New Jersey, New York, Puerto Rico and the U.S. Virgin Islands; Region 5 serving Illinois, Indiana, Michigan, Minnesota, Ohio, and Wisconsin; Region 9 serving Arizona, 6 7 California, Hawaii, Nevada, American Samoa, Federated States of Micronesia, Guam, 8 Marshall Islands, Republic of Palau, and Commonwealth of the Northern Mariana Islands; and 9 Region 10 serving Alaska, Idaho, Oregon, and Washington.

-10 180.
-Upon information and belief, HHS carried out the layoffs pursuant the 11 Government-Wide Guidance from OMB which, as described in the April 10 OMB Memo, 12 directs agencies to implement their "Agency RIF and Reorganization Plans" consistent with 13 Fiscal Year 2026 Budget "funding levels and policy." ("Agencies should...position the agency 14 to implement the President's Budget").
-In other words, the mass office closures and layoffs are 15 part of the implementation of policy to terminate the Head Start program.

-181. HHS provided no further communications about how the program would continue.
+- On April 1, 2025, HHS abruptly shuttered half of its regional Head Start offices, 187. including those serving communities in 23 states.
+HHS closed offices in Region 1 serving Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island and Vermont; Region 2 serving New Jersey, New York, Puerto Rico and the U.S. Virgin Islands; Region 5 serving Illinois, Indiana, Michigan, Minnesota, Ohio, and Wisconsin; Region 9 serving Arizona, California, Hawaii, Nevada, American Samoa, Federated States of Micronesia, Guam, Marshall Islands, Republic of Palau, and Commonwealth of the Northern Mariana Islands; and Region 10 serving Alaska, Idaho, Oregon, and Washington. - 188.
+Upon information and belief, HHS carried out the layoffs pursuant the Government-Wide Guidance from OMB which, as described in the April 10 OMB Memo, directs agencies to implement their "Agency RIF and Reorganization Plans" consistent with Fiscal Year 2026 Budget "funding levels and policy." ("Agencies should...position the agency to implement the President's Budget").
+In other words, the mass office closures and layoffs are part of the implementation of policy to terminate the Head Start program. - 189.
+HHS provided no further communications about how the program would continue.
 Head Start agencies were given no instructions on where to turn for guidance in place of their previously assigned Program Specialist for routine questions about grants or sign-off on equipment expenditures, much less complex questions about compliance in the changed executive landscape and future program certifications for funding purposes.

-182. The mass office closures and layoffs significantly reduce the capacity of OHS staff and interfere with their ability to fulfill the Department's statutory obligation to monitor and provide guidance and support to agencies.
+- 190. The mass office closures and layoffs significantly reduce the capacity of OHS staff and interfere with their ability to fulfill the Department's statutory obligation to monitor and provide guidance and support to agencies.
 Prior to the termination of nearly 100 regional and quasi-regional employees, regional Head Start offices were already understaffed-with many employees working overtime, and regional offices struggling with staff turnover due to demanding workloads.
-Defendants' mass office closures and layoffs aggravated these already present issues of understaffing, overworking, and insufficient resources to a degree that effectively expect the remaining regional Head Start programs to perform the impossible.

-AMERICAN CIVIL LIBERTIES UNION OF WASHINGTON PO BOX 2728 SEATTLE, WA 98111-2728

-4 183.
-As a result of mass office closures and layoffs, OHS is unable to effectively 1) 5 ensure that agencies understand and have the guidance that they need to comply Performance 6 Standards; 2) monitor agencies for compliance with the Performance Standards, including 7 ensuring that health and safety requirements are met; and 3) provide other guidance and 8 information necessary for agencies' day-to-day operations, including, crucially, administering 9 grants and providing information about the status of funding.

-10 184.
-For example, a program in Washington has two key hire positions open.
-This is 11 a type of request that was previously handled expeditiously by the Region 10 Office.
-Now, the 12 agency has been informed that the request will go to the central office in Washington, D.C., 13 and the staff does not know long the approval will take.

-14 185.
-Equally important as the number of terminated employees is the type of 15 terminated employees, many of whom were Program Specialists.
-While agencies requiring emergency assistance could previously call their Program Specialist for immediate support, 16 they must now submit any concerns to the Head Start Enterprise System portal, where an urgent 17 18 request is pushed into a repository of all Head Start related questions-alongside routine 19 budget and grant management questions.
-This process causes a delay and level of uncertainty that is likely to obstruct the flow of information and resources an agency needs during an 20 21 emergency.

-186. The mass closures and layoffs are illegal.
+Defendants' mass office closures and layoffs aggravated these already-present issues of understaffing, overworking, and insufficient resources to a degree that effectively expect the remaining regional Head Start programs to perform the impossible. - 191.
+As a result of mass office closures and layoffs, OHS is unable to effectively 1) ensure that agencies understand and have the guidance that they need to comply Performance Standards; 2) monitor agencies for compliance with the Performance Standards, including ensuring that health and safety requirements are met; and 3) provide other guidance and information necessary for agencies' day-to-day operations, including, crucially, administering grants and providing information about the status of funding. - 192.
+Equally important as the number of terminated employees is the type of terminated employees, many of whom were Program Specialists.
+While agencies requiring emergency assistance could previously call their Program Specialist for immediate support, they must now submit any concerns to the Head Start Enterprise System portal, where an urgent request is pushed into a repository of all Head Start related questions-alongside routine budget and grant management questions.
+This process causes a delay and level of uncertainty that is likely to obstruct the flow of information and resources an agency needs during an emergency. - 193.
+The mass closures and layoffs are illegal.
 Congress has not authorized HHS to withhold, withdraw, or terminate funds allocated to Head Start, including funds to operate regional offices and employ personnel necessary to running the program at current capacity.